RESOURCES | Land Petitions online

-Each petition is preceded by a “cover page” such as the lined page, above.
-Every once in a while, an errant page is found stuck in the neighbouring petitions, so do check those.
-Also, neighbouring petitions may be from members of the same family or group, i.e. sisters under their married names.
+Each petition is preceded by a marker page such as the lined page, above.
+Every once in a while, a loose page has been placed out of order in the neighbouring petitions.
+Also, neighbouring petitions may be from members of the same family or migrating group.

 If the reference tag is correct and the petition number is correct, you should have arrived at the record:

 The first page is often a chronology of the processing of the petition.
 A final decision can be a simple “recommended” or “not recommended”, written in corner.

-If the script is difficult to read, you may consult some transcriptions from my personal reasearch, here.
+If the script is difficult to read, you may consult some transcriptions from my personal research, here.